rhinestonewtf/sandbox/README.md

 - [x] Multi-account support and switcher
 - [x] Utility functions for interacting with the smart account
 - [x] Complete abstraction of ERC-4337 flows
-- [x] Activity log using Jiffyscan
+- [x] Activity log using [Jiffyscan](https://jiffyscan.xyz/)
 - [x] Faucet for testnet tokens
-- [x] Support for displaying and transfering ERC-20 tokens
+- [x] Support for transfering ERC-20 tokens
+- [ ] Add an indexer to dynamically fetch all assets and balances
+- [ ] Switch active validator

 ## Contributing